shoyab01/web_project/README.md

 # web_project
 cse question forum using express generator frame work, node.js, pug

+This project is created for education purpose for students to make lessons more engaging, entertaining, or easier to understand.
 In this project initially user will see the questions displayed in the question forum.
 If he wants to ask a question through this forum he has to login by providing his email address and password to ask his/her question.
 The question will be visible to everyone.
 Similarly if the user wants to answer a question in cse question forum, he/she has to login and answer and it will be visible to everyone.
 This way everyone can clear their doubts without actually meeting in person.

 # express generator